BAUDOTlab/Human_fetal_heart_atlas/figures/README.md

-This folder stores code used to generate high-quality figures, plots, or images for the paper.
+This folder stores information pertaining to high-quality figures, plots, or images for the paper.